Gulf of Mexico weather: Texas and Louisiana residents will want to keep an eye on Invest 92L

 RELATED: Tracking Invest 92L: Stats, spaghetti models and more

-Nothing new has come out of the National Hurricane Center Tuesday that we haven't already known.
-They continue to assess the development chances of this storm at 50% over the next 48 hours and 80% over the next 5 days.
+Nothing new has come out of the National Hurricane Center Tuesday that we haven't already known other than the increase in probability over the next 48 hours.
+They assess the development chances of this storm at 70% over the next 48 hours and 80% over the next 5 days.

 It's still too soon to determine what impacts the system will have on the Gulf Coast, but residents along the Texas and Louisiana coasts are urged to keep a close watch.